-We are absolutely delighted to have WON it!
-Kudos to the whole team!
+We are absolutely delighted to have won

 To create and co-ordinate designs and implementation strategies, at all scales from masterplan to details of buildings and outdoor spaces, that support the health and well-being of their current users whilst maintaining the capacity of ecosystem services to support future generations.